 This technique helps decouple the risks around physical delivery of a product from a digital component of the product.
-You can sell a physical version of the product or service, even if your final product will be digital.
+We can sell a physical version of the product or service, even if our final product will be digital.
 Selling the physical form first may be easier, riskier, or more complicated.
-As a technique this works best for software and information or data-based products that historically have had a physical component.
-Alternatively, it works well if you want the end product to be decoupled from a computer or smartphone.
+As a technique, this works best for software and information-based or data-based products that historically have had a physical component.
+Alternatively, it works well if we want the end product to be decoupled from a computer or smartphone.

 Many industries have seen a convergence of their existing products with a digital component.
 Information or software add extra value to an existing product type.
 In his Harvard Business Review article, Mark Bonchek says, "Digital business models are a bit of a misnomer.
 It’s not digital technology that defines them; it’s their ability to create exponential value.
 The music and video industries, for example, weren’t redefined by converting analog to digital formats.
 Just ask Sony about Minidisc players and Netflix about their DVD business."
 Founders who want to de-risk assumptions around using a particular delivery vehicle for a product or service will be well-served with this technique.